gersonfoks/dagster_mnist_example/README.md

 ```

-There are two pipelines defined in this file:
+There are two pipelines defined:

 - `main_pipeline` is the main pipeline
 - `hyperparametersearch_pipeline` is used for a hyperparameter search

 # TODO